McGuireWoods’ George Keith Martin Receives VCIC Humanitarian Award

 Scholarship

 The firm announced the recipient of the 2022 McGuireWoods scholarship at the University of Virginia School of Engineering & Applied Science: rising fourth-year student Justin Ngo.
-Ngo visited McGuireWoods’ Richmond office on June 1, 2022, and met with some of the firm’s lawyers, including managing partner J. Tracy Walker IV and partner George Keith Martin.
+Ngo visited McGuireWoods’ Richmond office on June 1, 2022, and met with some of the firm’s lawyers, including managing partner J. Tracy Walker IV and counsel George Keith Martin.
 Ngo’s family immigrated to the United States after the Vietnam War to start a new life.
 He is passionate about fairness and promoting diversity and believes his upbringing has shaped his independence and resilience.

 While pursuing his computer science/engineering degree at UVA, Ngo has taken undergraduate courses in commercial law, media law, election cybersecurity and computer science ethics, which piqued an interest in intellectual property law.
 Ngo created a website in April 2022 to synthesize personal research on gene editor CRISPR and the legal implications of novel genetic technologies on intellectual disability.
 For the project, he interviewed genetic engineering and legal scholars and shared recordings on the website.
 He also designed a social media app to share verified news, petitions and fundraisers, and he is vice president of Alternative Spring Break, for which he organizes more than 300 students to participate in service trips and fundraising.